-3. Some restaurants do have Cubans of privilege or other Cubans going out for a special occasion.
-Here is a list of where I spotted local Cubans eating out in Havana:
+3. Many Cubans of more privilege or Cubans going out for a special occasion do go out to sit-down restaurants.
+Here is a list of where you can see more local Cubans eating out in Havana:

-- Razones y Motivos – Reasonably priced, and full of Cuban families having a meal.
+- Razones y Motivos – More reasonably priced and you can spot local Cuban families here.

 - Cafe Galeria Maimanes – One of my favorite cafes in Havana.
 Perfect for grabbing an affordable bite and getting work done.
 I saw lots of Cubans here studying or getting together to do work.
 It’s a hip and more local alternative to the hotels while supporting small business.